Aryagarg23/RemingtonRoute/README.md

 RemingtonRoute is our answer to this "problem."

-We are building the "AI-powered smart bullet" that costs $10 million, requires a 50-page user manual, and has a 2% chance of missing... to solve a problem that a 10-cent "dumb" bullet (a backtracking algorithm) solves every single time.
+We are building the "AI-powered remmingtion" that costs $10 million, requires a 50-page user manual, and has a 2% chance of missing... to solve a problem that a 100 dollar "glock"(a backtracking algorithm) solves every single time.

 We are teaching a machine to guess the answer, because "guessing" (probabilistic modeling) is what "AI" does.